Retirement annuity contracts

 How RACs differ from Personal Pensions

 With RACs, individuals commonly had a right to a tax-free lump sum of 3 times the initial annual annuity.
-However, the maximum tax-free lump sum paid from any type of pension plan including RACs, is now restricted to 25% of the value of the benefits coming into payment.
+However, the maximum tax-free lump sum paid from RACs is now restricted to 25% of the value of the benefits coming into payment.
 If individuals had a right to a higher lump sum, providers should have advised them that this entitlement was now restricted.

 Some RACs will have guaranteed annuity rates which may be higher than those available on the annuity market.
 If guaranteed annuity rates apply to your RAC, these may not apply on early retirement.
 We suggest you check your policy’s terms and conditions, to see if the guaranteed annuity rates are favourable for you.